Do you ever dream of a perfectly balanced life?

 So how do you obtain this mostly balanced life?

-Keep these 5 steps in mind to achieve your mostly balanced life:
+Keep these 5 steps in mind when finding balance in life (or how to achieve your mostly balanced life):

 1. Decide what balance looks like for you (and your family).
 Quit looking for the right formula.
 The perfect pie chart that tells you how to divide your time and commitments.
 Because everyone’s mostly balanced life will look different.

 Figure out your needs.
 A working mom’s life will look different from a home school mom’s life.
 Balance for a single person will be different from a married person.
 Figure out what self-care, friendship, commitments, responsibilities, work, play, and expectations are reasonable and healthy for you and your family.
 What tasks can you accomplish?
 What tasks can be delegated?
 What tasks can be hired out?
 What areas needs more focus, which areas needs less focus?
 Maybe you need to schedule more time for play and quit working so much.
 Or focus more on achieving your dreams and less time on Netflix.

 Be realistic and honest.
 You may be able to organize the annual fun run this year, but not next year.
 So, before you say yes, and take on another task, make sure you are currently able to accomplish what you already have on your plate.
 Learning to say no will help keep your life more balanced.